-It’s no surprise that ERP systems give businesses the edge they need to operate optimally and successfully.
+It’s no surprise that ERP software gives businesses the edge they need to operate optimally and successfully.
 For CFOs, the ERP platform is at the heart of business and financial operations — both the CFO and the team supporting financial operations will utilize this operation at length, daily.

 Now more than ever, business professionals are tapping into company resources and information from various locations, around the clock.
 The 24/7 demand requires a system that can keep pace.
 For CFOs who are considering an ERP system, it’s essential they look to the cloud.